-With Dynamic Filtering, Presto creates a filter on B.join_key column, passes it to the scan operator of fact_table and thus reduces the amount of data scanned in fact_table.
+With Dynamic Filtering, Presto creates a filter on the B.join_key column, passes it to the scan operator of fact_table, and thus reduces the amount of data scanned in fact_table.

 Dynamic Filters can be used to filter rows in the following scenarios:

 - Partition pruning: In our example, if we assumed that A.date_key was a partition column, then dynamic filter A.date_key IN d” could have been used to prune partitions and save on I/O.

 - Predicate Pushdown: When data is stored in columnar formats like ORC/Parquet, pushing predicates like A.date_key IN d” will reduce disk I/O.